uc-vision/smart-tree/README.md

-# 💡 Smart-Tree: Neural Medial Axis Approximation of Point Clouds for 3D Tree Skeletonization 🌳
+#  <center> 💡🧠🤔 Smart-Tree: Neural Medial Axis Approximation of Point Clouds for 3D Tree Skeletonization 🌳🌲🌴 </center>

+## 📝 Description:

 This GitHub repository contains code from the the paper "Smart-Tree: Neural Medial Axis Approximation of Point Clouds for 3D Tree Skeletonization". <br>
 The code provided, is a deep-learning based skeletonization method for point clouds.